elhub/devxp-windows/README.md

 ### Todos

-* Some packages should perhaps not be upgraded through Chocolatey; e.g., IntelliJ has some issues, etc. Anything that will auto-update can possible
+* Some packages should perhaps not be upgraded through Chocolatey; e.g., IntelliJ has some issues, etc. Anything that will auto-update can be updated in its own application and should be taken off chocolatey upgrades.